Himalayan owl: Taxonomy

+Strix nivocolum nivicolum

 Strix nivicolum nivicolum is the first subspecies of the Himalayan owl.
 S. n. nivicolum is a subspecies found near the Himalayas with its range comprising northern Pakistan, northern India, Tibet, Bhutan, Nepal and northern Myanmar.
 This subspecies was originally called the Bengal tawny owl and was the first of the 3 subspecies to be discovered back in 1845 by English zoologist Edward Blyth.
 This subspecies can be differentiated from the others by its larger wingspan, measuring up to 312 mm.